flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 We'll look at many hand sketched diagrams but never at code or pseudo code because we need to understand high-level structure not low-level processes.

 We'll also not touch on specific technologies, software types or application domains.
-This book is about the message, not about the medium.
+We'll care more about the message and less about the medium.

 ### Timely Products